Who makes the best small wood stove? This article will guide you to choosing the best small wood burning stove in 2023.

 The Top 7 Small Wood Stoves on the Market

-Overall, this is a well-built small wood stove that’s capable of handling small tasks, and it would surely add a nice touch to your cabin, especially when paired with a teapot for an added retro, cozy feel.
+Overall, this is a well-built small wood stove that’s capable of handling small tasks, and it would surely add a nice touch to your cabin or tent, especially when paired with a teapot for an added retro, cozy feel.

-- Suitable for heating a 200-square area and cooking a small meal
+- Suitable for heating and cooking a small meal

 - Eco-friendly thanks to its second combustion system